 Organisation: Public Health England

 Web Address: http://www.nta.nhs.uk/uploads/specialist-substance-misuse-treatment-for-young-people-in-england-2013-14-commentary.pdf

 Report published January 2015 that contains the latest statistics on specialist substance misuse treatment for young people in England during 2013 and 2014.
 Data show that specialist substance misuse services in England continue to respond well to the needs of young people with alcohol and drug problems.
 Headline figures show 19,126 young people received help for alcohol or drug problems, with 71% having cannabis as their main problem drug; 79% of young people left services having successfully completed their treatment.

 Statistical bulletin: Adult Drinking Habits in Great Britain, 2013

 Web Address: http://www.ons.gov.uk/ons/rel/ghs/opinions-and-lifestyle-survey/adult-drinking-habits-in-great-britain--2013/stb-drinking-2013.html#tab-Summary

 Figures from the Office National Statistics show that between 2005 and 2013 there was a small but gradual increase, from 19% to 21%, in the proportion of adults who said that they do not drink alcohol at all (teetotallers), with a fall also in binge drinking

 The Brief Addiction Science Information Source (BASIS)

 Web Address: http://www.basisonline.org/about_the_basis.html

-Provides information related to addiction and public access to the latest scientific developments and resources in the field.
+BASIS is a product of the Division on Addiction, Cambridge Health Alliance, a Harvard Medical School teaching hospital that provides information related to addiction and to the latest scientific developments and resources in the field.